w3f/polkadot-wiki/docs/learn-proxies.md

 pub const ProxyDepositFactor: Balance = deposit(0, 33);
 ```

-The `ProxyDepositBase` is the required amount to be locked up for an account to have a proxy list.
+The `ProxyDepositBase` is the required amount to be reserved for an account to have a proxy list
-For every proxy the account has an additonal amount defined by the `ProxyDepositFactor` is reserved
+(creates one new item in storage).
+For every proxy the account has, an additonal amount defined by
-as well.
+the `ProxyDepositFactor` is reserved as well (appends 33 bytes to storage location).

 On Polkadot the `ProxyDepositBase` is {{ dot_proxy_deposit_base }} and the `ProxyDepositFactor` is
 {{ dot_proxy_deposit_factor }}.